 When an earthquake disrupts a river’s path, the water will seek out the path of least resistance to continue flowing.
 This often means the river adopts a new course, abandoning its old channel.
 There are a few ways this can happen:

 - Blockages: If rockfalls or landslides block a river channel, the water will back up and spill over the banks, carving a new path.
-The original channel may empty entirely as the new one takes over.
+The original channel may empty as the new one takes over.

 - Uplift or subsidence: If an earthquake causes parts of the land to uplift or subside, it alters the slope of the river bed.
-The steeper slope will speed up flow, while a flattened slope slows it down.
+The steeper slope will speed up the flow, while a flattened slope slows it down.
 In either case, the river will erode a new channel to suit the changed terrain.

 - Fractures: Ground shaking can fracture the rock beneath or adjacent to a river, opening up cracks and fissures.
 The river water will seep into these new openings, eventually capturing the entire flow and abandoning the old channel.

-Famous Examples of River Course Changes From Earthquakes
+Examples of River Course Changes From Earthquakes

 A similar tragedy unfolded in 1833 when an earthquake shook the region near Kumaon, India.
 The Kosi River, also known as the “Sorrow of Bihar,” switched from flowing southeast to a course flowing south.
 The river flooded surrounding lands, displacing over 100,000 people.
 The Kosi River is prone to frequent course changes during the monsoon water, but major earthquakes exacerbate these effects.